ZQF-ReVN/AlphaRom_Crack/README.md

 ## Guide to remove Alpharom from executable:
 Run game.exe with compiled `version.dll`, then use [Magicmida](https://github.com/Hendi48/Magicmida) to unpack the execuatable.
 [Example video](https://mega.nz/file/euwWFLpZ#N_3AtnjEzjuPy3hhaLHr-Xg7B0FvHBoNWsatX1lz7_k)
++ Optional: You can shrink the executable back to smaller size after unpacking.

 ## Tested games:
 + パサージュ！ ～passage of life～